the1lab/1lab/src/Data/Nat/Solver.lagda.md

 during the course of recursion, we will need to multiply a `Poly A n` by a `Poly A (suc n)` --- for which we will need mutual recursion, since that multiplication will fall back to the "homogeneous" case eventually.
-We predeclare their types to make Agda happy:

 ```agda
 _*ₚ_ : Poly Nat n → Poly Nat n → Poly Nat n